wanminz/hci-production-problems/pp-04/readme.md

 * HCI Guideline Two (URL):
 https://developer.apple.com/design/human-interface-guidelines/ios/controls/pickers/
 * Describe how you implemented that guideline in your sketch:
+For the second sketch, I fixed MCA's picker and added controls of my own to reduce clutter.
+The original list was long and tedious so I created 4 separate types of memberships and then added their own subgroups.
+Before, going into the first text input field, it required you to scroll through a long list of all their memberships with details.
+I saw that these four memberships were repeated quite often: Basic Membership, Premier Membership, Circle Membership, and DVC Membership.
+I changed the list for the picker to only contain those four options.
+As for the subcategories within the chosen memberships, I added radio buttons at the bottom to include options for the user to choose.
+The text would also be part of the selection field to increase touchability.
+For example, in my sketch, I picked "Premier Membership."
+After choosing a membership, it will auto-populate radio buttons with the corresponding types like "Friend," "Contributor", "Associate," and "Advocate."

 * HCI Guideline Three (URL):
 https://developer.apple.com/design/human-interface-guidelines/ios/controls/text-fields/